 If your workplace doesn’t offer group coverage, or if the coverage is insufficient, you can buy an individual long-term disability plan.
 The process is similar to buying a car or life insurance policy.
 When you are self-employed or have multiple sources of income, these plans are especially beneficial.

 Your insurance company will weigh your premiums against the likelihood that it will have to pay a valid disability claim.
 Like group insurers, companies offering individual LTD plans sometimes dispute a claim for benefits, requiring you to take further action.
-These complications can make an already stressful time even more frustrating, so let a long-term disability benefits lawyer at the MIC Firm help you fight for the benefits you need.
+These complications can make an already stressful time even more frustrating, so let a long-term disability benefits lawyer at My Insurance Case help you fight for the benefits you need.

 Social Security Disability vs. Long Term Disability